Multiple Instance Verification: Experiments

 \section{Experiments}

-We conducted experiments on the three tasks illustrated in Figure \ref{fig:miv_tasks}, also described in Section \ref{sec:tasks}, based on the publicly available raw data \cite{qmnist19, sigcomp11, fever18}.
+We conducted experiments on the three tasks illustrated in Figure \ref{fig:miv_tasks}, also described in Section \ref{sec:tasks}, based on the publicly available raw data in (\cite{qmnist19, sigcomp11, fever18}).
 For each task, we conducted three rounds of experiments and report mean performance and standard errors.
-Within each round of experiments, by randomly sampling from disjoint subsets of the raw data (i.e., with \emph{non-overlapping} query classes, \emph{cf.}, Section \ref{sec:tasks}), we constructed a different set of train, validation, and test data respectively.
-Note that only the test dataset includes the key instances' ID, for evaluating quality of the explanations.
+Within each round of experiments, by randomly sampling from disjoint subsets of the raw data (i.e., with \emph{non-overlapping} query classes, \emph{cf.}, Section \ref{sec:tasks}), we constructed a different set of train, validation, and test data, respectively.
+Note that only the test dataset includes the key instances' ID, for evaluating key instance detection performance.
 In all tables, the best performance is indicated in bold.
-Appendix~\ref{data_train} has details on the raw data, feature extractors \cite{resnet15, effnet21, sbert19, bn21}, and training process used in each task.
+Appendix~\ref{data_train} has details on the raw data, feature extractors (from \cite{resnet15, effnet21, sbert19, bn21}), and training process used in each task.

+For our proposed approach, i.e., CAP, we use ``CAP-VEMA'' and ``CAP-DBA'' to refer to the models with VEMA and ``DBA with $L_1$-distance'' attention functions, respectively.
+The exception is our study on the QMNIST task, where we evaluated DBA with both $L_1$- and $L_2$-distance, denoted as CAP-DBA-$L_1$ and CAP-DBA-$L_2$ in Tables \ref{tab:res1c} and \ref{tab:res1e}.\footnote{We thank an anonymous reviewer for suggesting the experiments with $L_2$-distance.}